Last Updated on December 2, 2024

 Overview – Beware the Dangers of Analysis Paralysis

-Beyond investing, when was the last time you were tasked with making a decision which needed to be supported from a given set of facts and data?
+Other than investing, when was the last time you needed to make a decision which needed to be supported by a given set of data and/or had to be compared with other options?

 Such a decision can be as major as selecting which university to attend, or even something as trivial as deciding which item to select on a takeout menu.

 The inability to decide because of the overwhelming number of factors to consider has a name: analysis paralysis.
-Because investors are tasked with making so many decisions, it’s entirely possible for investors to find themselves falling victim to this as well.
+Because investors are tasked with making all kinds of important decisions, it’s possible to find themselves falling victim to this phenomenon as well.

 What is “Analysis Paralysis”?